Meta, get your story straight

 Mastering the pivot, losing the plot

 In 2021, Facebook felt stale, and the metaverse was the next big thing.
 So the company rebranded as Meta.
 Now, AI is the new hotness, and the metaverse is an afterthought.
 So Meta’s chasing something new again — but without a clear story, just another pivot.
-And it’s not just the tech that’s a mess.
-It’s the narrative.
+And it’s not just the tech that’s a mess, it’s the narrative.

-Ask 10 people what Meta stands for now and you’ll get 12 answers.
 The company has no cohesive story, so it’s running from the old one without landing the new one.
 That’s narrative risk, something we obsess over as a tech PR agency.
-(Sterling’s CEO has a lot more to say about this soon.)
+(Sterling’s CEO has a lot more to say about this in her PRNEWS byline, “Your Story or Theirs: Why Narrative Risk Now Trumps Brand Risk.”)

 Handing out gas cards to pyromaniacs